heidelberg-hepml/lloca/docs/source/api.rst

 2. For message-passing architectures, transform the messages from the sender frame to the receiver frame using a non-trivial message representation, i.e. not only scalars.
 3. Transform the network outputs back to the global frame to obtain a Lorentz-equivariant output.
 This step is trivial in the case of Lorentz-invariant outputs.

-The ``MLP`` does not require any modifications to be used in the LLoCa framework.
+The :class:`~lloca.backbone.mlp.MLP` does not require any modifications to be used in the LLoCa framework.
-For message-passing architectures, we provide the ``LLoCaMessagePassing`` class to conveniently adapt graph networks based on the ``torch_geometric.nn.conv.MessagePassing`` class to the LLoCa framework.
+For message-passing architectures, we provide the :class:`~lloca.backbone.lloca_message_passing.LLoCaMessagePassing` class to conveniently adapt graph networks based on the ``torch_geometric.nn.conv.MessagePassing`` class to the LLoCa framework.
-For transformers, we provide the ``LLoCaAttention`` class as a drop-in replacement for ``torch.nn.functional.scaled_dot_product_attention`` and other attention backends.
+For transformers, we provide the :class:`~lloca.backbone.attention.LLoCaAttention` class as a drop-in replacement for ``torch.nn.functional.scaled_dot_product_attention`` and other attention backends.
-We demonstrate how to use these tools with a baseline LLoCa-GNN and a LLoCa-Transformer.
+We demonstrate how to use these tools with a baseline :class:`~lloca.backbone.graphnet.GraphNet` and a :class:`~lloca.backbone.transformer.Transformer`.
-For ``ParticleNet`` and ``ParticleTransformer``, we demonstrate how to use LLoCa with established architectures.
+For :class:`~lloca.backbone.particlenet.ParticleNet` and :class:`~lloca.backbone.particletransformer.ParticleTransformer`, we demonstrate how to use LLoCa with established architectures.

 .. autosummary::
     :toctree: generated/